moggieuk/Happy-Hare/README.md

 **4\.
 Toolhead Homing:** Before loading to the nozzle it is usually necessary to establish a known home position close or in the toolhead.
 For this point is then a known distance to the nozzle.
 There are three main methods of achieving this:
   <ul>
     <li>4a.
 Extruder Homing: (without endstop sensor (e.g. toolhead sensor this is a necessary method).
 Extruder filament homing which is automatic when necessary but can be also be forced by setting `extruder_force_homing`.
 Here the MMU will now creep towards your extruder gears to detect when it hits (its homing position).
 This can either be setup to be detected through "touch" homing (using TMC stallguard) or, if an encoder is fitted to the MMU, by "collision" detection and is controlled by `extruder_homing_endstop`.
 In both cases the filament will be advanced up to a maximum distance of `extruder_homing_max`.
 Because the collision method works best with a softer movement to prevent grinding the current of the gear stepper can be reduced with `extruder_homing_current` for the duration of the movement.</li>
     <li>4a.
 Endstop Homing: Similar to Extruder Homing, the third option is to home to a endstop sensor fitted just prior to the extruder entrance.
 This is setup using the same parameters as for Extruder Homing except `extruder_homing_endstop` is set to the name of the endstop you configured in `mmu_hardware.cfg`.
-Note that gear current reduction is not available for this method.
+Note that gear current reduction is not available for this method.</li>
     <li>4b.
 Toolhead Homing: MMU will home the end of the filament to the toolhead sensor up to a maximum distance of 'toolhead_homing_max'.
 Note that the endstop name "mmu_toolhead" is automatically created by Happy Hare if a toolhead sensor is present.
 Since the toolhead sensor is inside the extruder the transition moves detailed below will be employed.</li>
   </ul>